 ☐ When you use NIS, the IP address and host name are written to /etc/hosts on the master server.
 When you use DNS, the information is written to a data file on the name server.
-After writing the host name and IP address to the file, make sure that the configuration is correct by pinging the host name.
+After writing the host name and IP address to the file, confirm the configuration by pinging the host name.